Off-Road Vehicles

 There are disputes in many states over the use of public land for off-roading.
 Recreationists and the industry advocate the use of public land trails and facilities for riding and racing; conservationists advocate protecting and preserving public land from the environmental impact from off-roading.
 They claim that the use of off-road vehicles disturbs the habitat of animals in national parks and forests.

-However the ecological impact from off-roading, the noise from these vehicles ruins the natural beauty of the environment that residents and vacationers enjoy when hiking and camping.
+However the ecological impact from off-roading, the noise from these vehicles ruins the natural soundscape of the environment that residents and vacationers enjoy when hiking and camping.

 All-Terrain Vehicle